ethereum/ethereum-org-website/src/content/contributing/adding-wallet/index.md

 - **Staking** - users are able to stake directly through the wallet.
 - **Swaps** - users are able to swap tokens through the wallet.
 - **Multichain networks** - your wallet supports users accessing multiple blockchain networks by default.
-- **Customize gas fees** - your wallet allows users to customize their transaction gas fees (base fee, priority fee, max fee)
+- **Customize gas fees** - your wallet allows users to customize their transaction gas fees (base fee, priority fee, max fee).
 - **ENS support** - your wallet allows users to send transactions to ENS names.
 - **ERC-20 support** - your wallet allows users to import ERC-20 token contracts, or automatically queries and displays ERC-20 tokens.
 - **EIP-1559 (type 2) transactions** - your wallet supports EIP-1559 (type 2) transactions.